 The High School Follow-Up Study

 In the summer of 2018, the Peabody Research Office received funding from the National Science Foundation to continue following the students who participated in the Middle School Follow-Up Study.
-This project will continue for the next three years, meaning that by the end of the study, we will have longitudinal data for students from preschool through the end of high school.
+This project continued for the next four years and ended with longitudinal data for students from preschool through the end of high school.

 Rationale for the Study